mrosal-12/SASSY/README.md

 npm install
 ```

 All the files you need should now be on your computer.
+It should look like this:

 If everything is working correctly, you can now view the demo site.